 2014 to 2015

 2014 and 2015 saw new growth and challenges.
 The elders attended a 9Marks Weekender as a group in early 2014, returning to renew a strong emphasis on meaningful church membership, and Pastor Jeff took a group of Calvary Grace apprentices back to Washington DC the next year for the same event.
 Calvary Grace attempted to see new churches established in Okotoks and Canmore, but in God’s providence this was not to be.
 Regular membership meetings began to be held in 2015.
 Evangelistic outreaches were initiated in the neighborhood of Bridgeland and continue to this day.
 Pastor Gavin went to the United Kingdom each year, bringing Rob Snyder with him as an apprentice in 2014, and Jared and Gail Harfield in 2015.

 2016 to Today

 In 2016 we saw exciting developments in the life of our church.
 Calvary Grace Church has linked arms with churches across Canada, working to establish a Gospel Coalition Canada—a resource and fellowship ministry of which Pastor Clint is now a Council Member.
 Jared and Gail Harfield, after their visit to the UK in 2015, formed a close relationship with the pastor and saints of Highgate Road Chapel in London, with the exciting (but for Calvary Grace, bittersweet) result that Jared was called to be their Associate Minister beginning in the summer of 2016.

-Today, Calvary Grace Church, with more than a hundred Gospel Partners and numbering close to 200 in regular attendance, is supporting mission work in the United Kingdom, helping ministries such as 20schemes and the Council for Biblical Manhood and Womanhood expand their presence in Canada, and is seeking to raise up workers for service in the global church of Jesus Christ.
+Today, Calvary Grace Church, with more than a hundred Gospel Partners and over 200 people in regular attendance, is supporting mission work in the United Kingdom, helping ministries such as 20schemes and the Council for Biblical Manhood and Womanhood expand their presence in Canada, and is seeking to raise up workers for service in the global church of Jesus Christ.